The Absent Fox Terrier

 What was Martinez trying to do with his constant nullification of words and images, his nonsense or underdetermined quotes, his glosses that confuse and thwart understanding in a distanced and pseudoscientific tone?
 If language creates reality, then to undermine or alter language is to transform reality.
 This is the note on which Martínez ends his book.
 But in what way did he wish to transform it?
 I’m left with the doubt.

-The New Novel reads like a pillaged mausoleum, a collection of gravestones and ideas about art that are dug up and destroyed with aplomb, to new monuments with inscriptions that read precisely the opposite.
+The New Novel reads like a pillaged mausoleum, a collection of gravestones and ideas about art that are dug up and destroyed with aplomb, to raise new monuments with inscriptions that read precisely the opposite.
 Everyone talks about the materiality of the book, its daringness as a three-dimensional object—the first edition included little bags of soil—and yet it is hard to grab hold of the thematic object of the work.
 Martínez is obsessed with the infinite jest of living and dying, and the ease with which meaning can flip inside-out with the flexibility of a glove.
 He is drawn to scientific explanations that describe another possible existence, or that wrest importance from or otherwise negate the living.

 Certain obsessions recur—the sensual gaze (Lewis Carroll’s photographs of young Alice Liddell and her relationship with the man photographing her are approached three times), the enigma of foreign writing (a full page of Chinese calligrams is reproduced as a beautiful expensive insert), the idea of blankness (a white page and transparent plastic rectangle reinforce and disturb the words on surrounding pages), and the mathematical and ontological questioning of existence (a fox terrier that disappears at the corner of Avenida Lobatchewsky and Avenida Gauss is presented as a picture with its “negative”).
 These themes are unsettling, repetitive, a victory of emptiness over the corporeal, of absence over the flesh.